Quantum cosmological gravitational waves?: Introduction

 \section{Introduction}

 Cosmology is a major player when it comes to quantum gravity effects.
 Indeed, on top of our Friedman-Lemaître-Robertson-Walker (FLRW) expanding Universe, one expects various modes of perturbations to be present, whose classical occurrence is believed to result from initial quantum vacuum fluctuations.
-In the usual linear perturbation formalism~\cite{Mukhanov:1990me,PeterUzan2009}, they can be categorised into three non-interacting components, namely scalars, vectors and tensors.
+In the usual linear formalism~\cite{Mukhanov:1990me,PeterUzan2009}, using the FLRW underlying symmetry group (isotropy and homogeneity), they can be categorised into three components, namely scalars, vectors and tensors.
+At this order, upon which we focus attention below, these components decouple.
+In a different situation with a background endowed with other symmetries, perturbations can still be expanded in the relevant representations of the associated group; they also naturally decouple at linear order (see, e.g. Ref.~\cite{Pereira:2007yy} for Bianchi I).

 Scalar modes, detected long ago in the cosmic microwave background, initiating large-scale structure formation, are distributed in a way that is compatible with quantum vacuum fluctuations in the very early times, often during a phase of inflation.
 This can be seen as requiring quantisation of gravity, and although many authors consider it does, others argue that gauge issues and coupling with matter render the conclusion not as clear as one would wish.